Spectral fluctuations and crossovers in multilayer network: Application of Spectral fluctuations of random multilayer network

 Next, we analyze the bilayer structure of the 1EWK protein, where one monomer contains 449 residues and the other contains 450 residues.
 Consequently, the diagonal blocks of the adjacency matrix $\mathcal{A}$ have dimensions $449 \times 449$ and $450 \times 450$ respectively, yielding a total matrix dimension of $899 \times 899$.
-The upper off-diagonal block, representing inter-layer connections, has dimensions $449 \times 450$.
+The upper off-diagonal block, representing interlayer connections, has dimensions $449 \times 450$.
 In this configuration, for the first approach, we perform the analysis by increasing both threshold parameters, $\text{Td}$ and $\text{Td}_{\text{Inter}}$, simultaneously for $k = 2$ and $k = 3$.
-At an initial threshold distance of $\text{Td} = \text{Td}_{\text{Inter}} = 5.5$~\AA, block one contains 931 connections, block two has 929 connections, and no inter-layer connections are observed.
-Increasing the threshold to $\text{Td} = \text{Td}_{\text{Inter}} = 6$~\AA, five inter-layer connections emerge, while intra-layer complexity increases, with block one and block two containing 1246 and 1244 connections, respectively.
-At $\text{Td} = \text{Td}_{\text{Inter}} = 7$~\AA, 18 inter-layer connections are observed, with 1799 and 1802 intra-layer connections in blocks one and two, respectively.
-At this threshold, the statistics of the second-order ($k=2$) SRD and CSRD align well with $\alpha = 2$, as shown in Fig.~\ref{fig:ewk_ratio_pdf}(a) and Fig.~\ref{fig:ewk_ratio_cdf}(a).
-Further increasing the threshold to $\text{Td} = \text{Td}_{\text{Inter}} = 8$~\AA{} leads to a rise in inter-layer connections, with block one containing 2267 and block two containing 2248 intra-layer connections.
-The SRD and CSRD statistics remains close to $\alpha = 2$ result, as shown in Fig.~\ref{fig:ewk_ratio_pdf}(b) and Fig.~\ref{fig:ewk_ratio_cdf}(b).
-At $\text{Td} = \text{Td}_{\text{Inter}} = 9$~\AA, 52 inter-layer connections emerge, and intra-layer connections increase to 3058 and 3041 in the respective blocks.
+At an initial threshold distance of $\text{Td} = \text{Td}_{\text{Inter}} = 5.5$~\AA, block one contains 931 connections, block two has 929 connections, and no interlayer connections are observed.
+Increasing the threshold to $\text{Td} = \text{Td}_{\text{Inter}} = 6$~\AA, five interlayer connections emerge, while intralayer complexity increases, with block one and block two containing 1246 and 1244 connections, respectively.
+At $\text{Td} = \text{Td}_{\text{Inter}} = 7$~\AA, 18 interlayer connections are observed, with 1799 and 1802 intralayer connections in blocks one and two, respectively.
+At this threshold, the statistics of the second-order ($k=2$) SRD and CSRD align well with $\alpha = 2$, as shown in Figs.~\ref{fig:ewk_ratio_pdf}(a) and \ref{fig:ewk_ratio_cdf}(a).
+Further increasing the threshold to $\text{Td} = \text{Td}_{\text{Inter}} = 8$~\AA leads to a rise in interlayer connections, with block one containing 2267 and block two containing 2248 intralayer connections.
+The SRD and CSRD statistics remain close to the $\alpha = 2$ result, as shown in Figs.~\ref{fig:ewk_ratio_pdf}(b) and \ref{fig:ewk_ratio_cdf}(b).
+At $\text{Td} = \text{Td}_{\text{Inter}} = 9$~\AA, 52 interlayer connections emerge, and intralayer connections increase to 3058 and 3041 in the respective blocks.
 For $k=2$, SRD and CSRD statistics shift to an intermediate regime between $\alpha = 2$ and $\alpha = 4$, as illustrated in Figs.~\ref{fig:ewk_ratio_pdf}(c) and \ref{fig:ewk_ratio_cdf}(c).
-At $\text{Td} = \text{Td}_{\text{Inter}} = 10$~\AA, the number of inter-layer edges rises to 95, with intra-layer edges totaling 4122 and 4167, and the statistics continue to exhibit intermediate behavior between $\alpha = 2$ and $\alpha = 4$, as seen in Figs.~\ref{fig:ewk_ratio_pdf}(d) and \ref{fig:ewk_ratio_cdf}(d).
-Finally, at $\text{Td} = \text{Td}_{\text{Inter}} = 11$~\AA, 171 inter-layer connections are observed, and the intra-layer edges increase to 5668 and 5601.
-In this case, the SRD and CSRD statistics for $k=2$ closely follow the distribution associated with $\alpha = 4$, as shown in Figs.~\ref{fig:ewk_ratio_pdf}(e) and \ref{fig:ewk_ratio_cdf}(e).
-Additionally, for the third-order ($k=3$) case, the SRD and CSRD statistics display a continuous crossover from $\alpha = 4$ to $\alpha = 8$, as illustrated in Figs.~\ref{fig:ewk_ratio_pdf}(f)--(j) and \ref{fig:ewk_ratio_cdf}(f)--(j).
+At $\text{Td} = \text{Td}_{\text{Inter}} = 10$~\AA, the number of interlayer edges rises to 95, with intralayer edges totaling 4122 and 4167, and the statistics remain in the intermediate regime between $\alpha = 2$ and $\alpha = 4$, as seen in Figs.~\ref{fig:ewk_ratio_pdf}(d) and \ref{fig:ewk_ratio_cdf}(d).
+Finally, at $\text{Td} = \text{Td}_{\text{Inter}} = 11$~\AA, 171 interlayer connections are observed, and the intralayer edges increase to 5668 and 5601.
+In this Case, the SRD and CSRD statistics for $k=2$ closely follow the distribution associated with $\alpha = 4$, as shown in Figs.~\ref{fig:ewk_ratio_pdf}(e) and \ref{fig:ewk_ratio_cdf}(e).
+Additionally, for the third-order ($k=3$) Case, the SRD and CSRD statistics display a continuous crossover from $\alpha = 4$ to $\alpha = 8$, as illustrated in Figs.~\ref{fig:ewk_ratio_pdf}(f)--(j) and \ref{fig:ewk_ratio_cdf}(f)--(j).